Colin Laidlaw CTA AIIT

 Sorry, there are no results for this search.View all people

-Under normal circumstances, everything is subject to VAT at the standard rate (currently 20%) but there is a reduced rate (currently at 5%) for residential and charitable use which applies in the following circumstances:
+Under normal circumstances, everything is subject to VAT at the standard rate (currently 20%) but there is a reduced rate (currently at 5%) for residential and charitable use.

 Charities are eligible to claim the reduced rate of VAT where the fuel and power is used for non-business purposes.

 Most charities will know whether their activities are business or non-business, but as a general rule of thumb, if a charity does not make a charge for the activities it undertakes, then these activities are likely to be non-business.

 The supply of fuel for non-business purposes is taxed at a reduced rate.
 It is more common for charities to have a mixture of business and non-business use and as such the following rule can be applied: